MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 // or-pattern that matches either `MyEnum::Variant` or `MyEnum::OtherVariant`
 MyEnum::Variant(..) | MyEnum::OtherVariant(..)

-// Same as the above or-pattern, but with explicit wildcards MyEnum::Variant(_, _) | MyEnum::OtherVariant(_, _)
+// same as the above or-pattern, but with explicit wildcards MyEnum::Variant(_, _) | MyEnum::OtherVariant(_, _)

 // or-pattern that matches either `MyEnum::Variant` or `MyEnum::OtherVariant` and binds the u64 field to `x`